Jexer : About | Downloads | Screenshots | Sixel Tests | API Docs | Wiki | GitLab Project Page | SourceForge Project Page

 Two applications in one Swing frame

 Two different applications running across three screens, all at different font sizes.
 (This is Demo6.)
 In the foreground is one application mirrored across two screens: the xterm that launched it on right and a new Swing screen on left.
 In the background is a second application showing the first application inside a window.
 All three of the screens of the first application can be used with mouse and keyboard.
 The images are scaled to fit into the same text rectangles of the output screens, resulting in slightly different aspect ratios.
-The xterm window is using 1024-color sixel output for the image; the Swing screens are using 24-bit RGB output.
+The xterm window is using the "legacy" sixel encoder for the image; the Swing screens are using 24-bit RGB output.

 Two applications in three screens